ahmadalwy3/ahmadalwy3/Static-filter-syntax.md

 #### `redirect`

-To cause a blocked network request to be redirected to a local "neutered" version of the resource. (more documentation will eventually be made.)
+To cause a blocked network request to be redirected to a local "neutered" version of the resource.
+The "neutered" resource must be referenced using a resource token.
+The resources are defined in [uAssets/filters/resources.txt](https://github.com/uBlockOrigin/uAssets/blob/master/filters/resources.txt).

+The filter syntax for `redirect=` filter option is a subset of ABP-compatible filtering syntax, and is as follow:

+    ||example.com^$script,redirect=noopjs,domain=github.com
+    ||example.com/path/to/image$image,redirect=2x2-transparent.png,domain=github.com
+    */$script,redirect=noopjs,first-party

+Specifically, notice that the filter **must** start with `||` or `*`, otherwise no redirection directive will be created, though a blocking filter will be created.
+Essentially, a redirection filter must always have a destination hostname specified, or `*` if the filter is to apply to all destinations.
+A source hostname must always be specified, so the `domain=` option is mandatory.
+It is allowed to use `first-party` instead of `domain=`, in which case the source hostname will be that of the destination hostname.

 ### Cosmetic filters